aslotte/MLOps.NET/README.md

 We're actively working on supporting other deployment scenarios such as via Docker containers.

 ## Contribute
 We welcome contributors!
-Before getting started, take a moment to read our [contributing guidelines](https://github.com/aslotte/MLOps.NET/blob/master/Contributing.md)
+Before getting started, take a moment to read our [contributing guidelines](https://github.com/aslotte/MLOps.NET/blob/master/Contributing.md) as well as the [docs for new developers](https://github.com/aslotte/MLOps.NET/wiki/Contributing-to-the-repository) on how to set up your local environment.

 ## Code of Conduct
 Please take a moment to read our [code of conduct](https://github.com/aslotte/MLOps.NET/blob/master/CODE_OF_CONDUCT.md)